Orientation of manifolds

 Definition 6.1.
 A tangential orientation of is a continuous choice of an orientation of the tangent space in the sense of orientations of vector spaces for every point .
 Here continuous means that for every M there is a chart around , such that the differential of maps for all the orientation at to the same orientation of .

-The relation between these two definitions is the following.
+The relationship between Definition 6.1 and Definition 4.1 is the following.
 If is an oriented atlas, we define an orientation of by choosing an oriented chart around and define the tangential orientation as the image of the orientation of under the differential of .
 In turn, if a continuous orientation of for all is given, one defines a maximal oriented atlas as the atlas consisting of all charts such that all differentials are orientation preserving, where we equip with the induced orientation from equipped with the standard orientation given by the canonical basis.
 It is easy to check that these constructions are well defined and give equivalent formulations.

 Further equivalent formulations, which need a bit more knowledge of vector bundles are: